Using the Windows Device Portal

 - From a web browser on your PC, go to https://<YOUR_HOLOLENS_IP_ADDRESS>

-- The browser will display the following message: "There's a problem with this website's security certificate".
-This happens because the certificate which is issued to the Device Portal is a test certificate.
-You can ignore this certificate error for now and proceed.
+- The browser will display the following message: "There's a problem with this website's security certificate" because the certificate, which is issued to the Device Portal is a test certificate.
+You can ignore this certificate error for now and continue.

 Connecting over USB

-- Install the tools to make sure you have Visual Studio Update 1 with the Windows 10 developer tools installed on your PC.
-This enables USB connectivity.
+- Install the tools to make sure you have Visual Studio with the Windows 10 developer tools installed on your PC to enable USB connectivity.